Stiwyy/PersonalCompiler/README.md

 - Complex expressions in constant initialization
 - Constants can reference other constants

+### Variables
+- Variable declarations with compile-time evaluation
+- Variables of any supoorted data type
+- Complex expressions in the variable initialization
+- Variable can reference other constants
+- Variables can change their value

 ### Operations
 - Arithmetic operations (+, -, *, /)
 - Comparison operations (==, !=, <, >, <=, >=)